Water use on campus

 Recycled water

-In 2023, an estimated 103,000 litres of non-potable water was captured on-site and stored in tanks for later non-potable use.
+In 2024 alone, an estimated 200,000 litres of non-potable water was captured and stored on-site for reuse.
+It is reducing demand on mains water and supporting sustainable operations.

 New buildings